Techtonica/curriculum/onboarding/time-management.md

 - Multiple inboxes
 - Directories on your laptop
 - Monday.com
-- Voicemail
-- Browser tabs
-- Purse or backpack
-- Roommate or partner reminders

 The goal is to reduce the number of "gathering points" to as few as possible.
 Ideally, aim for just **3-6** key places.